Search

 WHO IS SUING?

-Prince Harry, King Charles' younger son and the Duke of Sussex, music legend Elton John, John's husband David Furnish, actors Liz Hurley and Sadie Frost, campaigner Doreen Lawrence and former British lawmaker Simon Hughes are suing Associated Newspapers Limited alleging unlawful information gathering.
+Prince Harry, King Charles' younger son and the Duke of Sussex, music legend Elton John, John's husband David Furnish, actors Liz Hurley and Sadie Frost, campaigner Doreen Lawrence and former British lawmaker Simon Hughes are suing Associated Newspapers Limited.

 WHAT IS THE CASE ABOUT?

-The seven claimants say that journalists working for the titles commissioned private investigators to commit a series of unlawful acts between 1993 and 2011.
+The seven claimants say that journalists commissioned private investigators who committed unlawful acts between 1993 and 2011.

-These included hacking voicemail messages on their mobile phones, tapping their landline phones and obtaining confidential information, such as flight details and medical records, by deception – known as "blagging".
+These included hacking voicemail messages on mobile phones, tapping landline phones and obtaining confidential information, such as flight details and medical records, by deception – known as "blagging".

-Among those named as being involved are some senior current and former journalists, including editors.
+Among those named as being involved are some senior current and former journalists, including editors of national newspapers.

 WHAT HAS HAPPENED SO FAR?